#191 (Part 1) – Carl Shulman on the economy and national security after AGI

 And with growth rates this high, it doesn’t take long to run up against Earth’s physical limits — in this case, the toughest to engineer your way out of is the Earth’s ability to release waste heat.
 If this machine economy and its insatiable demand for power generates more heat than the Earth radiates into space, then it will rapidly heat up and become uninhabitable for humans and other animals.

-This creates pressure to move economic activity off-planet.
+This eventually creates pressure to move economic activity off-planet.
+There’s little need for computer chips to be on Earth, and solar energy and minerals are more abundant in space.
 So you could develop effective populations of billions of scientific researchers operating on computer chips orbiting in space, sending the results of their work, such as drug designs, back to Earth for use.

 In today’s episode, Carl explains the above, and then host Rob Wiblin pushes back on whether that’s realistic or just a cool story, asking:

-• If we're heading towards the above, how come economic growth is slow now and not really increasing?
+• If we’re heading towards the above, how come economic growth remains slow now and not really increasing?

 • Why have computers and computer chips had so little effect on economic productivity so far?